neovide/neovide/website/docs/command-line-reference.md

 Neovide supports a few command line arguments for effecting things which couldn't be set using normal vim variables.

+`$` in front of a word refers to it being an "environment variable" which is checked for, some settings only require it to be set in some way, some settings also use the contents.

 ## Information

 ### Version